vpayno/exercism-workspace/go/card-tricks/cards-doc.md

 func FavoriteCards() []int
 ```

-FavoriteCards returns a slice with the cards 2\, 6 and 9 in that order\.
+FavoriteCards returns a slice with the cards 2, 6 and 9 in that order.

 <details><summary>Example</summary>
 <p>